jesselucas/r/README.md

 * ~~Create flag to see history for all directories~~
 * ~~Create flag to sort by most used rather than the default last used.~~
 * Create brew formula
-* Improve stability of r.sh
+* Improve stability of .r.sh
 * Make compatible with zsh

 ## Special Thanks